 3. Now go to Settings > Developers options and you will find that USB debugging has been disabled.

-Turn off Developer Options using ADB Command
+Turning off Developer Options via ADB

 1. Open a command window on your computer.